 The State issued one that encourages and embraces learning.
-Her Ministry of Education is saddled with the responsibility of monitoring the education sector and see to it well-being.
+Its Ministry of Education is saddled with the responsibility of monitoring the education sector and seeing to its well-being.

-Currently, there are a lot of educational institutes in Akwa Ibom State, some of which includes:
+Currently, there are a lot of educational institutes in Akwa Ibom State, some of which include: